Artificial177/math-science-programs/README.md

-This is a collection of my major projects, most in mathematics.
+This is a collection of my projects.